 The job search has been even tougher considering all circumstances; but now you have you have survived it and managed to secure a new opportunity!
-Now, another stumbling block to overcome is settling into your new team a different way.
+Now, due to the Covid-19 crisis, another stumbling block to overcome is settling into your new team a different way.

 This will very much depend on how businesses are encouraging their employees to work, whether that be remotely or back in the office with safety restrictions in place.
 Settling into a new team under normal circumstances can be challenging for some, without the current changes we’re seeing due to health concerns.